mudita/MuditaOS/doc/development_workflow.md

     - linux targets
     - linux unittests

-Passing the CI is required element to  be able to integrate the changes.
+Passing the CI is a required element to be able to integrate the changes.

 ## Merge to `master` branch